Nazanin-hub/kickstarter-analysis/README.md

 ### Purpose

-Using Pivot table and graph in excel to find outcome of different campaigns based on their launch dates and their funding goals.
+Using Pivot tables and graphing in excel to visualize outcomes of different campaigns based on their launch dates and their funding goals.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-Beased on following graph,in January, the number of successful projects is 56, while the number of failed projects is 33 and canceled projects is 7.
-The number of successful projects is rising up during Jan to May however it has one fluctuation between Jan to March.During March to May, it experienced a rapid surge to 111 and it reaches it's peak in May.
+Based on the following graph,in January, the number of successful projects is 56, while the number of failed projects is 33 and canceled projects is 7.
+The number of successful projects is rising up from Jan to May however it has one fluctuation between Jan to March.During March to May, it experienced a rapid surge to 111 and it reaches its peak in May.
 Then, it dramatically declines to 37 in December.
 The trend of failed projects shows a similar pattern.
-It is gradually rising up during Jan to May and it has one fluctuation in Feb.
-It reaches it's peak in May and then continued with a gradual decrease to 31 in Nov.
+It is gradually rising up from Jan to May and it has one fluctuation in Feb.
+It reaches its peak in May and then continued with a gradual decrease to 31 in Nov.
 However it has a big jump in Oct.
 Finally, in Dec, the number of successful and failed projects are close together.

 ![](https://github.com/Nazanin-hub/kickstarter-analysis/blob/master/Theater%20_outcomes%20_vs_launch.png)

 ### Analysis of Outcomes Based on Goals

-Beased on following graph, 75.8% of projects are successful with the lowest amount of goal.
-Then, it slightly dropps from 75.8% to 45%.
-Then, it significantly decreases to 20% and reaches a lowpoint with amount of goal between $25000 to $30000.
+Based on the following graph, 75.8% of projects are successful with the lowest amount of goal.
+Then, it slightly drops from 75.8% to 45%.
+Then, it significantly decreases to 20% and reaches a low point with the amount of goal between $25000 to $30000.
 Then, it rises to 66.67% and remained steady between $35000 to $50000 goals.
-After that, it sharpley declines to zero between $45000 to $50000.
+After that, it sharply declines to zero between $45000 to $50000.
 Then, it again increases to 12.5%.
-The trend for the number of failed projects is exatctly reversed.
-At first, it is in the lowest point with amount of goal less than $10000.
+The trend for the number of failed projects is exactly reversed.
+At first, it is at the lowest point with the amount of goal less than $10000.
 Then, it rises up to 45% and then it gently rises to 80%.
-After that, it sharpley droppes to 33.3%.Again, it dramatically grows up to 100% and it reaches the highest percentage of failed projects before it decreses again.
+After that, it sharply dropped to 33.3%.
+Again, it dramatically grows up to 100% and it reaches the highest percentage of failed projects before it decreases again.

 ![](https://github.com/Nazanin-hub/kickstarter-analysis/blob/master/Outcomes_vs_Goals.png)